Important updates related to COVID-19

 Encourage and inspire neighbors by inscribing positive or motivational messages and drawings on the paper lunch bags used to distribute weekday lunches, or on index cards that can be included in hygeine kits distributed from the Food Pantry.
 These need to be non-religious, as UMD embraces all faiths.
 For a bag, they must be a #6 (most easily purchased at Not Just Paper on 9th Street in Durham).
 Just fold the bag in half and then write or draw on the bottom half so your message or drawing will show after the bag is filled and rolled.

 Purchase powdered milk.
 Then from home or when scheduled at UMD, put the recommended amount of powdered milk into a zip-top bag and label with mixing directions.
 Or purchase economy size boxes of laundry pods.
 Put 10 in a zip-top bag and label "laundry detergent."
 Any amount will be a great help!
 Contact Gin Jackson for more detailed instructions and when you plan to deliver.

-We try to hand out hygiene kits to all the clients who visit our food pantry and clothing closet, about 120 kits each week.
+We try to hand out hygiene kits to all the clients who visit our food pantry and clothing closet, about 130 kits each week.
 Any quantity you can make would help.
 It is important that your kit includes all of the requested items and that they are unopened and full.
 Here is what goes into each kit.
 You are welcome to check with Gin Jackson in advance to see if UMD has a surplus of any of these items that you can include.
 Also, dentists are very open to giving those who ask extra toothbrushes and toothpaste.